grassroot-software/grassroot_curriculum/ruby/basic_ruby/debugging.md

   original_length == unique_length
 end

-isogram?("Odin")
+isogram?("Grassroot")

 #=> false
 ~~~

 Okay, that didn't work.
 We didn't expect that.
 Why?
-Because the string *Odin* is an isogram but we got `false`.
+Because the string *Grassroot* is an isogram but we got `false`.
 The method didn't throw an exception, so we don't even have a line to start debugging at.
 Now what?

 We know that `original_length == unique_length` returns `false` since it's the last statement, so why not place a `puts` on the line before that to see what `unique_length` is.
 As an alternative to `puts`, `p` is also commonly used for debugging; `p` is a combination of `puts` and `inspect` (more on that below).
 To better show the differences between what Ruby is printing to the terminal and returning, the examples in this section use the full IRB syntax, which is exactly what you'd see if you typed these commands into your own terminal IRB session.